* Former U.S. Senator from Nevada

 * Was involved in a number of serious ethics scandals

 * Detested conservatives

-- Staunch supporter of comprehensive immigration reform offering a pathway-to-citizenship to the millions of illegal aliens residing in the United States
+* Staunch supporter of a pathway-to-citizenship for illegal aliens residing in the United States

-- Used immense influence to help pass the Affordable Care Act (Obamacare) in 2010
+* Used his immense influence to help pass Obamacare in 2010

 Harry Mason Reid was born on December 2, 1939 in Searchlight, Nevada.
 He earned an AS degree from Southern Utah University in 1959, a BS (in history and political science) from Utah State University in 1961, and a JD from George Washington University in 1964.
 During his years at Utah State, he became a member of the Mormon Church.